 j) liquefied natural gas systems (covered by CSA Z276);

 l) loading/unloading facilities for tankers or barges;

-m) refuelling facilities;
+m) refuelling facilities; and

-n) hydrocarbon storage in underground formations and associated equipment (covered by CSA Z341 Series);
+n) hydrocarbon storage in underground formations and associated equipment (covered by CSA Z341 Series).

 The requirements of this Standard are applicable to the operation, maintenance, and upgrading of existing installations.
 It is not intended that such requirements be applied retroactively to existing installations insofar as design, materials, construction, and established operating pressures are concerned, except as required by Clause 10.7.1 for changes in class location and Clause 10.8.1 for crossings of existing pipelines.

 Unless otherwise stated, to determine conformance with the specified requirements, it is intended that observed or calculated values be rounded to the nearest unit in the last right-hand place of figures used in expressing the limiting value, in accordance with the rounding method of ASTM E29.

 Where any requirements of this Standard are at variance with the requirements of other publications referenced in this Standard, it is intended that the requirements of this Standard govern.